 If you’re hosting your celebration in one of the cooler months, you may want to reconsider going with a lightweight, strapless style for your winter wedding dress.
 Things you need to think about?
-The weather, the heating situation at your venue and what you’ll be most comfortable and confident in.
-We’ve created a list of all the essentials for a winter wedding gown to help you absolutely nail your look.
+The weather, the heating situation at your wedding venue, what you’ll be most comfortable and confident in and what to wear over your wedding dress.
+We’ve created a list of all the essentials for a winter bridal gown to help you absolutely nail your look.

 Here’s how to choose a winter wedding dress.